codio-content/Java/.guides/content/Type-Casting-e856.md

 <details><summary><b>More Info</b></summary>If either or both numbers in Java division are a <code>double</code>, then <code>double</code> division will occur.
 In the last example, numerator and denominator are both <code>int</code> when the division takes place - then the integer division result is converted to a double. </details>

 ## Parsing Strings
-Do you know why the code below will not work?
+What do you think the code below will print?

 ```java
 int a = 5;